Grantham North services: Tony's Cafe

 Tony's cafe cost £120,000 in 1963 The planning for the new service area was discussed at a West Kesteven planning meeting in January 1963, with chairman Wing Commander Albert McCreary, of Hough-on-the-Hill.

 The site opened on 1 January 1964.
 On the new Gonerby site would be a transport cafe, and a restaurant for the lounge suit and cardigan crowd, as the two groups of people, if using the same restaurant, would just make one another uncomfortable.
 The new plans for the 13 acre site included a motel; Tony Wakley had toured the US, to look at motels.
 He wanted to build a transport cafe to be more like a workers canteen.

 The two owners were Anthony George Wakley (January 1921 – September 1997) and Phillip Edward Wakley.
 From around 1952, their previous site was known as Tony's Place; this former site served around 2,000 to 3,000 meals a day.

 His mother, Alice, ran the cafe at night.
 Ministry of Transport figures found that around 30% of HGVs on the A1 stopped at Tony's Cafe; Tony's Cafe was almost as well known on the A1 as Watford Gap services was on the M1.
 In 1964, a breakfast at Tony's Cafe could cost 2s 3d, which was good value.
 The cafe was discussed in the House of Commons in February 1964 along with Farthing Corner and Newport Pagnell.
 The filling station would be built later.
 The site was 14 acre, in a Swedish-style, with 26 staff.

 The service area had many pint mugs go missing, as souvenirs, in 1967, so car drivers were only allowed half-pint mugs.

 In 1968, Tony applied for a table drinks licence for the restaurant.

-and on Thursday 18 April 1968, Spitalgate licensing magistrates agreed to his application.
+and on 18 April 1968, Spitalgate licensing magistrates agreed to his application.